virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 The tools we're gonna use are Python3 and his [Pandas library](https://pandas.pydata.org/), the de-facto standard to manipulate datasets.
 There are a whole lot of other tools that have come out which are either built on top of Pandas or Numpy or independently, see [Data Preparation on awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl/blob/master/data/data-preparation.md) for more details.

 The heavy lifting here is done by the [DataFrame class](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), which comes with a bunch of useful functions for your daily data tasks.
-Hopefully, you already know Python, if not start from there (do the steps I suggest you in the ML guide requirements), and then take this [Beginner Pandas tutorial](https://web.archive.org/web/20200719131732/https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).
+Hopefully, you already know Python, if not start from there (do the steps Virgilio suggested to you in the ML guide requirements), and then take this [Beginner Pandas tutorial](https://web.archive.org/web/20200719131732/https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).
 Don't worry if by now some ideas are not totally clear, but try to get the big picture of the common [Pandas operations](https://www.analyticsvidhya.com/blog/2016/01/12-pandas-techniques-python-data-manipulation/).

 _Best practices and exercises:_ [1](https://github.com/guipsamora/pandas_exercises), [2](https://www.w3resource.com/python-exercises/pandas/index.php), [3](https://www.machinelearningplus.com/python/101-pandas-exercises-python/), [4](https://www.kaggle.com/pistak/pandas-tutorial-with-interactive-exercises), [5](http://disi.unitn.it/~teso/courses/sciprog/python_pandas_exercises.html)